 Additional FAA Part 107 Requirements

-If your sUAS is registered in a foreign country or, if sUAS your is owned, controlled, or operated by someone who is not a U.S. citizen, the remote PIC must obtain a Foreign Aircraft Permit before conducting any operations.
+Foreign Aircraft Registration: If your sUAS is registered in a foreign country or, if sUAS your is owned, controlled, or operated by someone who is not a U.S. citizen, the remote pilot must obtain a Foreign Aircraft Permit before conducting any operations.

 Conditions for Safe Operation

-An sUAS operation may involve one individual or a team of crewmembers which can consist of the remote PIC, a different person who is manipulating the remote controls, and a visual observer (VO).
+An sUAS operation may involve one individual or a team of crewmembers which can consist of the remote pilot, a different person who is manipulating the remote controls, and a visual observer (VO).

-- Remote Pilot in Command (Remote PIC): A person who holds a current remote pilot certificate with an sUAS rating and has the final authority and responsibility for the operation and safety of the sUAS.
+Remote Pilot in Command: A person who holds a current remote pilot certificate with an sUAS rating and has the final authority and responsibility for the operation and safety of the sUAS.

-- Person Manipulating the Controls: A person controlling the sUAS under direct supervision of the Remote PIC.
+Person Manipulating the Controls: A person controlling the sUAS under direct supervision of the remote pilot in command.

-The remote PIC must be designated before each flight, but that can change during the flight provided the remote pilot can ensure the operation poses no undue hazard to people, aircraft, or property.
-In the event of loss of control of the aircraft for any reason, the remote PIC must comply with all applicable regulations of Part 107.
+Remote Pilot in Command: The remote pilot in command must be designated before each flight, but that can change during the flight provided the remote pilot can ensure the operation poses no undue hazard to people, aircraft, or property.
+In the event of loss of control of the aircraft for any reason, the remote pilot in command must comply with all applicable regulations of part 107.

 Operating Times and Restrictions

-When sUAS operations are conducted during civil twilight, the sUAS must be equipped with anti-collision lights that are capable of being visible for at least 3 statute miles.
-However, the Remote PIC may reduce the intensity of the lighting if he or she has determined that it would be in the interest of operational safety to do so.
+Anti-Collision Lights: When sUAS operations are conducted during civil twilight, the sUAS must be equipped with anti-collision lights that are capable of being visible for at least 3 statute miles.
+However, the remote pilot may reduce the intensity of the lighting if he or she has determined that it would be in the interest of operational safety to do so.
 Otherwise, unless your sUAS has anti-collision lights, a commercial drone operator is restricted to daylight flying hours only.

 Visual line of sight must be accomplished and maintained by unaided vision, except vision that is corrected by the use of eyeglasses or contact lenses.
 However, vision aids such as binoculars may be used, but only to momentarily enhance situational awareness, such as to avoid flying over persons or to avoid conflicting with other aircraft.
 Remember, the key word regarding binocular use is momentarily.

-The Remote PIC or person manipulating the controls may have brief moments when he/she is not looking directly at, or cannot see the small unmanned aircraft, but still retains the capability to see it quickly again or to be able to quickly maneuver it back to line of sight.
+Regaining Visual Line of Sight: The remote pilot in command or person manipulating the controls may have brief moments when he/she is not looking directly at, or cannot see the small unmanned aircraft, but still retains the capability to see it quickly again or to be able to quickly maneuver it back to line of sight.
 These moments should be for:

-> to scan for traffic, the crew or PIC should systematically focus on different segments of the sky for short intervals.
+> to scan for traffic, the crew or remote pilot should systematically focus on different segments of the sky for short intervals.